Read our fact sheet on public holidays and the National Employment Standards.

 - whether the employee could reasonably expect that the employer might request work on the public holiday

-- whether the employee is entitled to receive overtime payments, penalty rates, additional remuneration or other compensation that reflects an expectation of work on the public holiday
+- whether the employee is entitled to receive overtime payments, penalty rates, or other extra payments

 - the type of employment (for example, full-time, part-time, casual or shiftwork)